Higher R\'edei reciprocity and integral points on conics: Proof of main theorems

 But Hoeffding's inequality yields that the proportion of $(v, w) \in V \times V$ satisfying

 is at most

 From the last two observations we quickly deduce that the proportion of generic $a$ for which equation (\ref{eGen2}) fails is also bounded by

 and a similar argument applies for the proportion of $a$ failing equation (\ref{eGen3}).
-For the proportion of $a$ failing equation (\ref{eGen1}) it is even easier to get an upper bound.

-We have now found an upper bound for the proportion of $a$ failing equation (\ref{eGen1}), equation (\ref{eGen2}) or equation (\ref{eGen3}).
-From Lemma \ref{lClique} and Lemma \ref{lBipartite} we directly deduce an upper bound for the proportion of $a$ that are $(N, m, X)$-acceptable but not very $(N, m, X)$-acceptable.
+We have now found an upper bound for the proportion of $a$ failing equation (\ref{eGen2}) or equation (\ref{eGen3}).
+We therefore obtain an upper bound for the proportion of $a$ that are not $(N, m, X)$-acceptable.
 To finish the proof, we merely need to bound the union of $X(a)$ over these $a$.
 This follows from Proposition \ref{p6.4}. \end{proof}

-We remark that we can always find variable indices as in Definition \ref{dVar} if $a$ is very $(N, m, X)$-acceptable and $N$ is sufficiently large.
+We remark that we can always find variable indices as in Definition \ref{dVar} if $a$ is $(N, m, X)$-acceptable and $N$ is sufficiently large.
 This is a simple computation once we use that

 since otherwise Theorem \ref{tHeuristic} is trivial.
 We now have all the required setup for our next proposition, where we fix one prime for all indices smaller than $k_{\textup{gap}}$ except the variable indices.